agustin-sanc/nibble/README.md

 ## Additional notes

 - If you change the database schema, run the command `pnpm db:push` to update the database.
 Modify the seed file if necessary.
+Since we're not deploying this web platform anywhere and just running it locally, we aren't managing database migrations and directly push the schema instead.

 - If you want to reset the database, run the command `pnpm db:reset`, and then run `pnpm db:push`.
 Optionally, you can run `pnpm db:seed` to generate data.